Make sure that your iPhone or iPad model supports Face ID. Then follow these steps. After each step, see if you still need help.

 Check for updates

-Make sure that your iPhone X or later is updated to the latest version of iOS.
+Make sure that your iPhone or iPad is updated to the latest version of iOS.

 Check your Face ID settings